 Your inventory also has a quick search, where you can type the name of any item to filter it, and several options of sorting.
 You can also see your current gold balance at the bottom, and send coin to a friend using the “Give Coin” button next to your balance.

 You can increase your carrying weight as you level by unlocking more bag slots and then equipping a bag.
 The higher tier bag the more weight you can carry.
-You will unlock your second bag slot at level 30 and your third bag slot at level 45.
+You will unlock your first bag slot at level 10, your second at level 30, and your third at level 45.

 Generally a higher tier item is always stronger than its lower tier counterpart unless crafted using a very high skill and getting lucky to roll very good perks.